-Hyperdontia is a condition wherein an individual has supernumerary teeth or more teeth than regular that can appear in any dental arch area and can affect any dental organ.
+Hyperdontia is a condition in which a person has extra teeth or more teeth than usual.
+It can affect any dental organ and arise in any dental arch location.

-- The supplemental supernumerary has a standard shape and is the duplication of teeth in the regular series.
-This type is usually found at the end of the tooth series.
+- The supplemental supernumerary is the duplication of teeth in the regular series and has a standard shape.
+This type is usually found at the end of a series of teeth.

-- Conical is peg-shaped and commonly found in permanent dentition.
-This type of supernumerary may occasionally be found high and inverted into the palate.
+- Conical permanent teeth frequently have a peg-like form.
+This kind of supernumerary may be high and inverted on rare occasions into the palate.

 When categorized by location, they fall into three types: paramolar, distomolar, and mesiodens.

-- Paramolar is an extra tooth at the back of the mouth, next to a molar.
+- Paramolar is an extra tooth next to a molar at the back of the mouth.

-- Distomolar is an extra tooth that grow in line with other molars.
+- Distomolar is an extra tooth that grows in line with other molars.

 - Mesiodens, the most common type, is an extra tooth at the back or around the incisors.

 What Causes Hyperdontia?

-According to the Canadian Dental Association (CDA), supernumerary teeth' cause remains to be incompletely understood.
-But, one theory suggests that supernumerary teeth may result from the dichotomy of the tooth bud.
+According to the Canadian Dental Association (CDA), the cause of supernumerary teeth is still unknown.
+However, one theory proposes that supernumerary teeth may result from the dichotomy of the tooth bud.

-Another theory proposes the hyperactivity theory which states that supernumerary teeth are formed because of local, independent, conditioned hyperactivity of the dental lamina.
-Heredity may also be a factor in these teeth, particularly certain hereditary conditions like Gardner's syndrome, Ehlers-Danlos syndrome, Fabry disease, cleft palate and lip, and cleidocranial dysplasia may also play a role in these teeth.
+Another theory proposes the hyperactivity theory states that supernumerary teeth form due to the dental lamina's local, independent, and conditioned hyperactivity.
+In addition, hereditary conditions such as Gardner's syndrome, Ehlers-Danlos syndrome, Fabry disease, cleft palate and lip, and cleidocranial dysplasia may also play a role in these teeth.

 How is it Diagnosed?

-It affects more than 200,000 Americans per year.
-In a 2,000 school children survey, supernumerary teeth were found to have a 0.8 percent prevalence on primary dentitions and 2.1 percent prevalence in permanent dentitions in a survey of 2,000 schoolchildren.
+Every year, it affects more than 200,000 Americans.
+Supernumerary teeth were found to have a 0.8 percent prevalence in primary dentitions and a 2.1 percent prevalence in permanent dentitions in a survey of 2,000 schoolchildren.

-Hyperdontia is more familiar with permanent teeth than baby teeth, affecting more individuals from ages 14 to over 60 than those below 13 years old.
-It is considered chronic, persisting for a long time or lifelong.
+Hyperdontia is more common in permanent teeth than in baby teeth, affecting more people aged 14 to 60 than those younger than 13.
+It is classified as chronic when it lasts for an extended period or is lifelong.

 How Is Hyperdontia Treated?